krmarshall/TotalWarhammerDataParser/README.md

 - Prune more props not used in frontend to save file size
 - (Done?)Fix WH3 Faction/Lords/Heroes
 - (Done?)Look through wh3 tables for new properties to prune/handle
+- //n in effect descriptions
+- SFO2 Son of Bretonnia has a hidden skill in skilltree
+- Red crested skink chief has a wonky boxed issue
+- Skink Oracle has boxed issue
+- Warlock Engineer has boxed issue
+- Skin Wolf Werekin has boxed issue
+- Red Duke has boxed issue
+- Daemon Prince has boxed issue

 ## Possible Expansions
 - Hunt down what table defines the level that quest items are unlocked